 Bad boys for life

 Adam Sandler at his best.
 Courtesy of Sandler’s insensitive, careless, fly-off-the-handle, Bob Barker-beating creation, Happy Gilmore has more laughs than almost every Sandler movie since combined.
-It’s raw, honest, and Happy is a loveable dick who shakes up the world of golf with his Hanson Brothers hockey attitude.
+It’s raw, honest, and Happy is a loveable rogue who shakes up the world of golf.
 Still holds up 20 years later.

 Another Ferrell creation, there’s no doubt Ricky Bobby and his shake-n-bake compadre Cal are bad-asses of the Nascar circuit in their own right.
 And while it’s a tight race, excuse the pun, it’s Sasha Baron Cohen’s Jean Gerard who’s the real bad boy here.
 Ricky Bobby is the dim-witted, soft-hearted loveable loser to the Frenchman’s taunting, arm-breaking ways.

-If ever there was an actor destined to play a sleazy, cheesy, womanizing bad boy it’s Bill Murray.
+If ever there was an actor destined to play a sleazy, cheesy, womanising bad boy it’s Bill Murray.
 And he does it oh so well as 10-pin bowling’s comb-over king Ernie McCracken.
-A Farrelly Brothers film featuring Woody Harrelson, Randy Quaid and Chris Elliott to boot, Kingpin’s arguably the most underrated comedy of the 1990s that is just dry and irreverent enough to stand the test of time - if not for Murray’s turn as 10-pin bad boy McCracken alone.
+A Farrelly Brothers film featuring Woody Harrelson, Randy Quaid and Chris Elliott to boot, Kingpin’s arguably the most underrated comedy of the 1990s.
 Murray’s never been more popular and if you haven’t seen this performance, we highly suggest seeking it out.
 Don’t let the Rotten Tomatoes rating fool you.

 F**k’n Chuck Norris.
 Ben Stiller’s turn as sadistic Global Gym owner White Goodman- head of the Purple Cobras - in this underdog tale is nothing short of sensational.
 Irreverent, irrational and self-sabotaging, Goodman’s a bad boy/douche on every level.